2020 Minnesota Senate election: Background

 The last election in 2016 resulted in the Republican Party of Minnesota winning a majority of seats, after losing a majority to the Minnesota Democratic–Farmer–Labor Party (DFL) only four years earlier in the previous election in 2012.
-In conjunction with the result of the House election, it also resulted in the return of all-Republican control of the Legislature for the first time since 2012 and only the second time Republicans have had majorities in both houses since the return of partisan elections to the Senate in 1976.
-Control of the Senate has alternated between the Republicans and the DFL every election since 2010.
+In conjunction with the result of the House election, it also resulted in the return of all-Republican control of the Legislature for the first time since 2012, and only the second time Republicans had had majorities in both houses since the return of partisan elections to the Senate in 1976.
+Control of the Senate had alternated between the Republicans and the DFL every election since 2010.
 All-Republican control of the Legislature ended when the DFL won a majority in the House in 2018.

 A special election was held for District 11 on February 5, 2019, as a result of the resignation of incumbent DFL Senator Tony Lourey after he was selected to be the next commissioner of human services by Governor-elect Tim Walz in early January 2019.
-Republican State Representative Jason Rarick won the special election, increasing the Republican majority to 35 seats.
+Republican state representative Jason Rarick won the special election, increasing the Republican majority to 35 seats.

 In October 2020, The Washington Post identified this state election as one of eight whose outcomes could affect partisan balance during post-census redistricting.

 Electoral system

 The 67 members of the Senate were elected from single-member districts via first-past-the-post voting for two-year terms.
-Contested nominations of recognized major parties (DFL, Grassroots-Legalize Cannabis, Legal Marijuana Now, and Republican) for each district were determined by an open primary election.
+Contested nominations of recognized major parties (DFL, Grassroots–Legalize Cannabis, Legal Marijuana Now, and Republican) for each district were determined by an open primary election.
 Minor party candidates were nominated by petition.
 Write-in candidates must have filed a request with the secretary of state's office for votes for them to be counted.
 The filing period was from May 19 to June 2, 2020.